Alizaman7/GitHub-tutorial/readme.txt

-hey this is the testing repo in the world
+hey this is the testing repo in the world.we are going to learn how to use git in vscode